32nd G8 summit: Citizens' responses and authorities' counter-responses

 During the week leading up to the summit (7–11 July), police in Moscow, St Petersburg and elsewhere around Russia detained somewhere between a few dozen to possibly two hundred human rights and political activists.
 Many of them were sentenced to ten days' imprisonment, preventing them from participating in protests surrounding the official summit.
 The Russian Deputy Internal Minister Alexander Chekalin said that the allegations of harassment were "from the realms of supposition" and that the police's actions were "commensurate with the situation at hand".

 Cherie Blair, wife of the British Prime Minister and a human rights lawyer, slipped out of the summit in order to meet with local human rights groups and offer them free legal advice.
 Her leaving the summit was officially endorsed by Downing Street, and has reportedly furthered a rift between Britain and Russia.

 Accomplishments

 The G8 summit is an international event which is observed and reported by news media, but the G8's continuing relevance after more than 30 years is somewhat unclear.
-More than one analyst suggests that a G-8 summit is not the place to flesh out the details of any difficult or controversial policy issue in the context of a three-day event.
+More than one analyst suggests that a G8 summit is not the place to flesh out the details of any difficult or controversial policy issue in the context of a three-day event.
 Rather, the meeting offers an opportunity to bring a range of complex and sometimes inter-related issues.
 The G8 summit brings leaders together "not so they can dream up quick fixes, but to talk and think about them together."